abinavpp/rc/README.md

 # rcs and confs

+I keep my rc and conf files up-to-date here so that I can feel at home on any machine.
+Feel free to look around :)

+Use the rcsync tool to synchronize.

-wrcs is a wrapper for rcsync that help you synchronize the root/home with this repo `$ wrcs -H abinav sout` or the other way around `$ wrcs -H abinav sin` (see `$ wrcs -h`).
-Only the directories home and sysroot are subject to synchronization.
+rcsync is a wrapper for treesync that help you synchronize the root/home with this repo (eg. `$ rcsync -H abinav sout`) or the other way around. (eg.
+`$ rcsync -H abinav sin`) see `$ rcsyn -h`.